elastic/apm/specs/agents/tracing-instrumentation-aws.md

 - `span.name`: The span name should follow this pattern: `SNS PUBLISH <TOPIC-NAME>`.
 For example, `SNS PUBISH MyTopic`.
 - **`context.destination.region`**: mandatory.
 The AWS region where the topic is.

+For distributed tracing, the SNS API has "message attributes" that can be used in lieu of headers.